-When Carol works with Energy Healing whether in person or at a distance, She utilizes a three-fold approach to that work.
+When Carol works with Energy Healing whether in person or at a distance, she utilizes a three-fold approach to that work.
 For her, it is represented by what she refers to as "a Spiral Singing Tree".
-This illustrates the three elements that contribute to the Energy Healing and Shamanic Work that Carol does.
-She is a Reiki practitioner and she uses the Celtic form of Chakra balancing as well.
+This illustrates the three elements that contribute to Carol's Energy Healing and Shamanic Work.
+She is a Level III Reiki practitioner and she uses the Celtic form of Chakra balancing as well.
 Finally, she is a follower of Shamanic Ways and performs certain Shamanic practices.
 Carol says, "the explanation of why the phrase Spiral Singing Tree Energy Work resonates with me is simple.
 I believe that all the Universe vibrates with Cosmic Energy and the vibrational waves sing to our hearts, our cells, and our spirits.
 We cannot be separated from the Earth if we are to be whole, healthy and authentic in this lifetime.
 All these traditions insist on grounding in the reality of the sacred land on which we live".

 Because the Celts believe that all of life moves in a way that is spiraling in nature, it is not surprising that they approach the balancing or order of chakras in that same spiraling fashion.
 Elen Sentier, an expert in Celtic traditions has described this understanding in detail in her book The Celtic Chakras (Winchester, UK: Moon Books, 2013).